South Wentworthville

 South Wentworthville's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-South Wentworthville's health data shows positive outcomes, aligning with national benchmarks for mortality rates and health conditions.
-Common health conditions are low among its general population but higher among older, at-risk cohorts compared to the national average.
+South Wentworthville's health data shows positive outcomes, with mortality rates and health conditions largely matching national averages.
+Common health conditions are less prevalent here compared to the general population but higher among older, at-risk groups.

-Private health cover is at 53% of South Wentworthville's total population (~3,871 people), slightly higher than Greater Sydney's 59.9%.
-The most prevalent medical conditions are arthritis (6.1%) and asthma (5.5%), with 76.7% of residents reporting no medical ailments, compared to 74.6% in Greater Sydney.
+Private health cover stands at approximately 53% of South Wentworthville's total population (~3,871 people), slightly above Greater Sydney's average of 59.9%.
+The most common medical conditions are arthritis and asthma, affecting 6.1% and 5.5% of residents respectively.
+Notably, 76.7% of residents report no medical ailments, compared to 74.6% across Greater Sydney.
 Working-age residents have low chronic condition prevalence.
-The area has 13.7% of residents aged 65 and over (991 people), lower than Greater Sydney's 15.4%.
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+South Wentworthville has 13.8% of residents aged 65 and over (998 people), lower than Greater Sydney's 15.4%.
+While health outcomes among seniors present some challenges, they rank lower nationally compared to the broader population.

 Frequently Asked Questions - Health